nmbiyu/ticketing/README.md

 ## Kubernetes contexts

 The app can be deployed in either the local minikube context or in the Google Cloud Kubernetes cluster.
+Here are some valuable context related commands.
+* `kubectl config get-contexts`

 ### Minikube context